ECS and Nobel Prize Winners

 2014 Nobel Prize in Physics

-Isamu Akasaki was awarded the 2014 Noble Prize in Physics, along with Hiroshi Amano and Shuji Nakamura, for “the invention of efficient blue light-emitting diodes, which has enabled bright and energy-saving white light sources.”
+Isamu Akasaki was awarded the 2014 Nobel Prize in Physics, along with Hiroshi Amano and Shuji Nakamura, for “the invention of efficient blue light-emitting diodes, which has enabled bright and energy-saving white light sources.”
 Akasaki is also known for his work in semiconductor technology and has been awarded the Kyoto Prize in Advanced Technology and the IEEE Edison Medal.
 He shared the 2021 Queen Elizabeth Prize for Engineering with Shuji Nakamura, Nick Holonyak, Jr., M. George Craford, and Russell Dupuis for the development of LED lighting.

 ECS Member since 1985 – Awarded Life